Your Wrexham food brand sells by the case and the theme only understands single units

 Exactly what you get

 A Shopify store that sells the way a Wrexham food producer actually trades: case packs and pallets, per-account wholesale pricing, batch lot codes on the despatch note, and shelf-life rules that won't let short-dated stock out the door.
 Concretely, a custom Shopify app plus theme work, integrated to your ERP or inventory so trade orders don't get rekeyed.
 You get the app code and the integration spec.
-This connects to the inventory management software and ERP that hold your real stock and batches, with accounting software taking the invoices and business intelligence dashboards reading trade-channel performance.
+This connects to the inventory management software and ERP that hold your real stock and batches, with accounting software taking the invoices and business intelligence (BI) dashboards reading trade-channel performance.

 How to choose a developer in Wrexham